 The Book of Acts does not say that St. Paul drove out poisonous snakes from Malta.
-The tradition sprang up that after being bitten by one, St. Paul either drove them all out or that through his preaching all poisons were cleansed from the wildlife.
+But as Malta became more populated, people began to realize there were no poisonous snakes on the island.
+The tradition then sprang up that after being bitten by one, St. Paul either drove them all out or that through his preaching all poisons were cleansed from the wildlife.

-In other words, Saint Paul rid the area of pagan practices and converted people to Christianity; and that, the reader should keep in mind.
+In other words, Saint Paul rid the area of pagan practices and converted people to Christianity; and with that in mind, it really makes one wonder, whether a megalithic stone circle once existed on the site where St Paul's Cathedral, London now stands!